Alicia Triant, FMHC

 Unani medicine reminds us that good health is more than avoiding disease—it’s about living in balance.
 By paying attention to what we eat, how we live, and how we care for our emotional and spiritual health, we can often prevent illness before it starts.

-At Extra Virgin Health, we incorporate evidence-based practices that align with both ancient wisdom and modern science.
-Whether through personalized nutrition plans, stress management, or lifestyle guidance, we aim to support your health in a way that’s comprehensive, thoughtful, and effective.
+Extra Virgin Health incorporates evidence-based practices that align with both ancient wisdom and modern science.
+Whether through personalized nutrition plans, stress management, or lifestyle guidance, the aim is to support your health in a way that’s comprehensive, thoughtful, and effective.

 Interested in learning more?